-Teen 'engulfed in flames' at New Year's Eve party fights for her life
+She was roasting marshmallows on New Year's Eve.
+Then a gas can exploded

 (CNN)Family and friends describe 14-year-old Layne Chesney as an avid softball player already in the sights of college scouts.
 Now, the South Florida teen is in critical condition after a fire on New Year's Eve.

-Layne was roasting marshmallows during a bonfire at a friend's house in Fort Pierce, Florida, when a gas can exploded.
+Layne was roasting marshmallows during a bonfire at a friend's house in Fort Pierce when a gas can exploded.
 She was immediately "engulfed in flames," her mother Leigh Chesney told CNN affiliate WFOR.

 Layne's friend, Hunter Holmes, and his parents, Robert and Stephanie Holmes attempted to put out the fire and sustained burns, Chesney family friend Michelle McGee Felix told CNN.
 Despite the Holmes' efforts, more than 95% of Layne's body was severely burned.

-"Everything was burned except for the bottom of her feet," Felix told CNN.
+"Everything was burned except for the bottom of her feet," Felix said.

 A St. Lucie County Sheriff's Office incident report states that Layne was "covered with blankets and towels" when deputies arrived.